hot119119163/ftog/trunk/README.txt

 ---------------------
 Make sure you have ant installed and in your path.
 Help with that can be found
 at: http://ant.apache.org.
 Place yourself in the "script"-folder and run ant.
-This will create a "ftog.jar"-file under the "build"-folder.
+This will create a "ftog.jar"-file under the "example-project/lib"-folder.
 That's it!
-For instructions how to use the program, please read the "running.txt"-file under the "example_project"-folder.
+For instructions how to use the program, please read the "RUNNING.txt"-file under the "example_project"-folder.

 Version history
 ---------------
+2010-07-27 Unrelated classes are now pruned from the generated imports.
+Increased logging.
-2008-04-13 Corrected som errors in texts.
+2008-04-13 Corrected some errors in texts.
 2008-02-29 New ant attribute "classignorelist" for the ftog-task implemented.
 2008-02-18 "static final"-constants are now translated to "static const".
 Bugfix with BigInteger/BigDecimal 2008-02-17 Released at Google Code.